-A translation into Brazilian Portuguese has been achieved by a small and approved adaptation of the usual CST translation protocol and initial psychometric testing confirms good internal consistency in a small clinical sample.
+A translation into Brazilian Portuguese has been achieved through an approved adaptation of the usual CST translation protocol and initial psychometric testing confirms good internal consistency in a small clinical sample (Santana et al., 2015) and two papers using the CORE-OM to look at psychological well-being in university staff have now been published (Serralta et al., 2020; Zibetti et al., 2021) and further collaborations should lead to a paper with a more extensive psychometric exploration being submitted in 2022.